 Serbia has adopted ILO conventions on child labor and incorporated them in the legal system.
-The minimum age of employment is 15, but the employment relationship with persons under the age of 18 can be established with a consent in writing of a parent provided that work to be performed does not put at risk their health, integrity or education.
-A person under 18 years of age must present a medical certificate attesting that he/she can perform the activities related to the specific job, and that such activities do not harm his/her health.
+The minimum age of employment is 15.
+An employment relationship may be established with a person under 18 years of age with the consent, in writing, of a parent, adopting parent or guardian, provided that such work does not put at risk his/her health, morality and education, i.e. provided that such work is not prohibited by law.
+The contractors will be required to verify the identify the age of all workers.
+This will require workers to provide official documentation to verify age such as a national identification card, passport, driver's license, birth certificate, valid medical or school records.
+A person under 18 years of age must present a medical certificate attesting that he/she is capable of performing the activities related to the specific job, and that such activities do not harm his/her health.